 In May, 2001, the Texas Legislature created the West Harris County Regional Water Authority (the "Authority") and included the District within the boundaries of the Authority.
 The Authority was created to provide a regional entity to build the necessary facilities to meet the subsidence District's requirements for conversion from ground water to surface water of all permit holders within its boundaries, including the District.
 Accordingly, the District is required to pay groundwater reduction plan fees to the Authority, and in turn is entitled to rely upon the Authority's GRP to achieve compliance with the subsidence District's requirements.
 In accordance with the GRP, the Authority has negotiated a water supply contract with the City of Houston and has issued revenue bonds to finance the surface water supply system.
 The Authority may establish such fees, charges, or tolls as necessary to accomplish its purposes.
-At September 30, 2023, the Authority's ground water pumpage fee was equal to \$3.95 per 1,000 gallons pumped, and is expected to increase in the future.
-At September 30, 2023, the Authority's surface water usage fee was equal to \$4.35 per 1,000 gallons purchased, and is expected to increase in the future.
+At September 30, 2024, the Authority's ground water pumpage fee was equal to \$3.95 per 1,000 gallons pumped.
+At September 30, 2024, the Authority's surface water usage fee was equal to \$4.35 per 1,000 gallons purchased.